Digital Media & Journalism

 Average in top 6 4U or M courses of mid-70's

 Becoming a journalist requires a mix of curiosity, knowledge and the ability to ask the tough questions.
 But most importantly, it requires the ability to talk to strangers and share their stories with the world.
-It is that combination that Tara Hagan says makes it “the best job you could ask for.
+It is that combination that Tara Jeffrey says makes it “the best job you could ask for.
 Each day, I meet new, exciting and interesting people, and I get to tell their stories.”
-Hagan was a member of the first graduating class of the Journalism program at Laurier Brantford.
+Jeffery was a member of the first graduating class of the Journalism program at Laurier's Brantford campus.
 Immediately following graduation, she was named the 2008 Ontario Student Journalist of the Year by the Ontario Newspaper Association, and has since won three Ontario Newspaper Awards.

-Hagan was initially drawn to Laurier Brantford for the Contemporary Studies program, but when Journalism arrived, she was hooked.
+Jeffery was initially drawn to Laurier's Brantford campus for the Contemporary Studies program, but when Journalism arrived, she was hooked.
 “I was already writing for the campus newspaper The Sputnik, and the following year I was named editor-in-chief,” she says.
 “That position, as well as my journalism classes — which exposed me to everything from court reporting, to broadcast, to news photography — definitely helped prepare me for my career.”